fkordon/GaNyMEDE/ConstructionData/readme.txt

 - <ident>-extras.csv : it contains in a CSV format, some extra document (typically, archives and stuff) that could be useful in the context of the sequence.

+Be careful because, to operate the Makefile in the main directory, you might want to set-up constants in the file Syllabus-MOOC/configure-mooc.sh (name of the course and all the stuff for the MOOC too).